Priory Church of St Mary, Abergavenny: Lewis Chapel or Joseph Chapel

 The chapel is named after Dr David Lewis, first Principal of Jesus College, Oxford, whose tomb it contains.
 In the chapel are two female effigies.
 One holds a heart in her palm, a device used to signify a possible heart burial, and dates from the end of the 13th century: she is believed to be Eva de Braose and, unusually for a female effigy, bears a shield bearing the Cantilupe arms.
 Her neighbour, a second female effigy, dates from the 14th century, and is purported to represent a member of the Hastings family who died while pursuing her pet red squirrel when it escaped and ran along the castle walls at Abergavenny Castle, causing her to fall to her death.
-The effigy has a light chain around her waist which was documented as having once been attached to a small squirrel which formed part of the effigy.
+The effigy has a light chain around her waist which was documented as having once been attached to a small squirrel that formed part of the effigy.
 It has since been knocked off or defaced, perhaps during the Commonwealth or Protectorate period (1649–1660).
-The chapel was dedicated to St Joseph, the husband of the Blessed Virgin Mary, by Bishop Richard Pain in November 2017.
+The chapel was dedicated to Saint Joseph, the husband of the Blessed Virgin Mary, by Bishop Richard Pain in November 2017.

 Herbert or Benedict Chapel

 The Herbert Chapel contains recumbent monuments and effigies, in both alabaster and marble, associated with the ap Thomas and Herbert families.
 These include Sir Richard Herbert of Coldbrook, executed with his elder brother William, Earl of Pembroke after the Battle of Edgecote in 1469 and William's illegitimate son Richard Herbert of Ewyas.
 The latter was brought up with Pembroke's ward Henry Tudor, later Henry VII, and fought on his side at Bosworth in 1485.

 Within the chapel are also monumental brasses dating from the 16th and 17th centuries.

-In 2018 the chapel was dedicated to St Benedict whose rule the Priory monks followed.
+In 2018, the chapel was dedicated to St Benedict whose rule the Priory monks followed.